 Bayside Family Resort Hotel (formerly the “Newport Dunes Hotel”) . . . as of December 2019

 Latest News: As Item 10 on its July 10, 2018, consent calendar, the City Council was expected to award a contract to Environmental Services Associates for preparation of environmental studies for the project.
 The scope of services includes a detailed timeline, showing an Environmental Impact Report tentatively scheduled for public review from February 21 to April 8, with final hearings before the Council expected in August or September of 2019.
 However, Item 10 was taken off the agenda at the last moment by staff with no explanation.
 It would appear changes in the contract terms are being negotiated.
 Approval of the consultant contract reappeared as Item 16 on the Council’s November 27 consent calendar, where it was approved without comment.
 After another unexplained delay, a public “scoping meeting” to kick off preparation of the EIR was held on September 25.
-Written comments on the problems that need to be addressed in the EIR were requested there and need to be submitted to the City by October 16.
+Written comments on the problems that need to be addressed in the EIR were requested there and needed to be submitted to the City by October 16.
+The EIR is now presumably being prepared by the City’s consultant.

 Project Overview: On September 29, 2016, the City received an application to build “a 275-room, 201,498-square-foot hotel with amenities including a coffee shop, gift/sundry shop, business center, event function rooms, spa/fitness facilities, restaurant, pool, tennis courts, sand volleyball courts and picnic area” on the west side of the Newport Dunes Lagoon, in a 14.3 acre area currently used mostly for boat/RV storage and summer camps.
 When and if the Council approves development at the site, it would then additionally need a Coastal Development Permit approved by the California Coastal Commission (as this would apparently be regarded as an amendment to the development previously approved by the CCC).